Elizabeth Robbins Stone: Lewis Stone

-In 1857, Elizabeth Hickok Robbins moved to the Minnesota prairie and married widower Lewis Stone who immigrated from New Brunswick, Canada to Maine and then St. Anthony, Minnesota by 1850 with his previous wife, also named Elizabeth (born 1797 in Maine), and their children Jacob, Leonard, Joshua, Ezekiel, Rhodence, Lewis and Wallace.
+In 1857, Elizabeth Hickok Robbins moved to the Minnesota prairie and married widower Lewis Stone, who had immigrated from New Brunswick, Canada, to Maine, and then St. Anthony, Minnesota, by 1850 with his previous wife, also named Elizabeth, and their children Jacob, Leonard, Joshua, Ezekiel, Rhodence, Lewis and Wallace.

 Living with Elizabeth Robbins Stone and Lewis Stone in 1857 were Lewis' sons Ezekiel (22) and Wallace (15).
-In 1853 Lewis Stone and his brother George helped found the settlement of Langola, also called "Platte River", where they owned and operated the Stone Hotel and dining room.
+In 1853 Lewis Stone and his brother George helped found the settlement of Langola, where they owned and operated the Stone Hotel and dining room.

-In 1856, Stone was a representative for Benton County in the Minnesota territorial legislature.
-He was sometimes called "Judge" Lewis Stone, having served as a judge of elections in Stearns County, Minnesota, in the 1858 statehood election.
+In 1856, Stone was a representative for Benton County in the Minnesota Territorial Legislature.
+He was sometimes called "Judge" Lewis Stone, having served as a judge of elections in Stearns County, in the 1858 statehood election.

-According to letters written by James Fergus to his wife back in Minnesota, Lewis Stone traveled to Colorado in the spring of 1860 and panned for gold in "Gregory Diggings" [now Central City, Colorado].
-Elizabeth Stone remained at their home on the Platte river in Langola, sharing responsibility for running the Stone Hotel with Lewis' brother George and sister-in-law Mahalia Stone.
+According to letters written by James Fergus to his wife back in Minnesota, Lewis Stone traveled to Colorado in the spring of 1860 and panned for gold in Central City.
+Elizabeth remained at their home in Langola, sharing responsibility for running the Stone Hotel with Lewis' brother George and sister-in-law Mahalia Stone.
 Living with Elizabeth were step-son Ezekiel Stone and his children.
 Traveling by covered wagon, the Stones made their way across Nebraska and down the South Platte River to Denver in 1862 where they purchased 12 lots.
 On the property was a restaurant and/or a "hotel" on land that is now part of Denver's Union Station.